GlaivePro/IaafPoints/README.md

 First, the result is shifted by a number (similar to comparing with reference in track events).

 The shifted result is then squared and multiplied by a factor.
-And this is then shited by another number.
+And this is then shifted by another number.

 The formula can be expressed like this: `points = floor(conversionFactor * (result + resultShift)^2 + pointShift)`.